The gardener’s guide to elephant ear

 A few small and long-leafed alocasia hybrids have been developed as houseplants, notably Alocasia x amazonica.
 Polly is a dwarf form, growing to 24 inches.

-Lead illustration by Washington Post Staff/Shutterstock.
+Lead illustration by Washington Post staff/iStock/Shutterstock.
 Icon illustrations by Jeannie Phan